black-ghost-off/ESP32-BLE-Controller/TroubleshootingGuide.md

 Solution:
 - Consult the ESP32 pinout to ensure that the selected pins support the desired functions.
 - Avoid using pins that are reserved or have dual functions that might interfere with input readings.
-- Test the pins independently to confirm their functionality before integrating them into the gamepad setup.
+- Test the pins independently to confirm their functionality before integrating them into the Controller setup.
 - Pinouts:
   - [ESP32](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/gpio.html)
   - [ESP32-C3](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/api-reference/peripherals/gpio.html)